qwertie/learn-react/docs/tutorial-2.md

 Running your project, Approach A: The Easy Way
 ----------------------------------------------

 I discovered Parcel when I was about two-thirds done writing this article.
-Honestly, if I knew about Parcel from the beginning I might not have bothered writing about Approaches #2, #3 and #4.
+Honestly, if I knew about Parcel from the beginning I might not have bothered writing about the other approaches.
 Don't get me started on how easy Parcel is!
 It deserves a damn medal!

 It's big though (81.9 MB), so you should install it as a global: